 Why Live in Hillsborough

-Hillsborough, the largest neighborhood in Omaha, Nebraska, with over 11,000 homes, fosters a strong community spirit through the Hillsborough Association of Land Owners, which organizes various events and beautification projects.
-The neighborhood features tight streets lined with sidewalks shaded by old-growth trees, and homes primarily consist of Brick Colonial Revivals and Craftsman styles, often with well-maintained front yards and fenced-in backyards.
-Hillsborough is safer than the national average, with a CAP Index Crime Score of 2 out of 10.
-The area is within walking distance of its zoned elementary and middle schools and includes Hillsborough Park, a 22-acre green space with a playground, a sprayground, and a paved walking trail.
+There are over 11,000 homes in Hillsborough, the largest neighborhood in Omaha.
+The Hillsborough Association of Land Owners fosters a strong community spirit through various events and beautification projects.
+Old-growth trees shade tight, sidewalk-lined streets, and common homes include brick Colonial Revivals and Craftsman styles, often with well-maintained front yards and fenced-in backyards.
+Hillsborough is safer than the national average.
+Hillsborough Park, a 22-acre green space, has a playground, a sprayground and a paved walking trail.
 Golf enthusiasts can choose between the private Champions Run Club and the public Eagle Run courses.
-Standing Bear Lake, less than 2 miles north, offers fishing, no-wake boating, and hiking and biking trails.
-The Eagle Run Shopping Center, within walking distance for some residents, includes a Baker’s grocery store, Kohl’s, HomeGoods, Target, and popular dining spots like Wave Bistro and Blue Sushi.
-Hillsborough is conveniently located along Nebraska Highway 64, providing a 12-mile commute to downtown Omaha and access to Interstate 680, which leads to Omaha Eppley Airfield, 17 miles away.
-The neighborhood is also about 6 miles from CHI Health Lakeside hospital.
-However, potential buyers should be aware of the risk of extreme weather, including severe thunderstorms, tornadoes, and flooding, particularly along North 138th Street and the western edge of the park.
+Standing Bear Lake, less than 2 miles north, offers fishing, no-wake boating and hiking and biking trails.
+Some residents are within walking distance of the Eagle Run Shopping Center, which includes a Baker’s grocery store, Kohl’s, HomeGoods, Target and popular restaurants like Wave Bistro and Blue Sushi.
+Major roads include Nebraska Highway 64, which provides a 12-mile commute to downtown Omaha and access to Interstate 680.
+Omaha Eppley Airfield is 17 miles away.
+The neighborhood is also about 6 miles from CHI Health Lakeside Hospital.
+The Hillsborough Association of Land Owners hosts events like the Hills”BOO”rough Spectacular and the annual egg hunt.
+Some homes are at risk of extreme weather, such as severe thunderstorms.

 Frequently Asked Questions